tantely0803/temp-home/README.md

 - installation all components/ui used shadcn
 - installation react-icon
 - installation clerk ( for authentification )
-- use sonner instead of taost
+- use sonner instead of toast
 - use Loader2 instead of ReactLoader from spinnging button
 - installation zod library
 - installation SupaBase